BlancOfficial/BlancoCentral/README.md

 # BruhBot
-_BruhBot/BruhBot.js_ is the main running file, it is a compact peice of code To run the program solo, open terminal within the _BLANCOBOT_ Folder and type _node BlancoBot/BlancoBot.js_
+_BruhBot/BruhBot.js_ is the main running file, it is a compact peice of code To run the program solo, open terminal within the _BLANCOBOT_ Folder and type _node BruhoBot/BruhBot.js_

+# RepeatoBot
+_RepeatoBot/RepeatoBot.js_ is the main running file, it is a compact peice of code To run the program solo, open terminal within the _BLANCOBOT_ Folder and type _node RepeatoBot/RepeatoBot.js_

 # Running Full